3.42 million Americans practiced martial arts in the past year.

 5. Improves Street Awareness

-Kids who learn martial arts pay better attention to the surrounding environment.
+Specifically, kids who learn martial arts pay better attention to the surrounding environment.
 This can make the difference between safety and danger.
-Kids learn to pay attention if they’re in a bad neighborhood, or a sketchy person approaches them.
+Wouldn't you love for your child to pay attention if they're in a bad neighborhood, or a sketchy person approaches them?

 They learn to trust their intuition and avoid dangerous scenarios.
 This alone can help keep them safe.

 Most martial arts are based on a foundation of respect.
 Respect for the room, for the teacher, for themselves and the environment.
 Even when lessons are over, kids who practice martial arts can bring it into the real world around them.

 Furthermore, you might worry that martial arts will make your kid more violent, but that's simply not the case.
 They learn to respect the world around them, not react violently to it.

 7. Teaches Goal Setting And Perseverance

 Specifically, if a student wants to learn a particular routine, they have to break the set down into small motions and actions.
 But these routines build on top of each other.
 It's the same way you need to learn how to add fractions before you can learn to multiply them.